 Research Centers and Institutes In recent years, the Kelley School of Business has put new emphasis on the establishment and promotion of research centers and institutes.
 These organizational units are distinct from the traditional academic departments, and therein lies their strength.
 The centers have research and outreach to the business community as their primary objectives.
 This focus serves to make them more interdisciplinary in nature and more visible both inside and outside the university.
-The Kelley School of Business currently supports seven research centers, each with a specific mission and a natural constituency in the business world:
+The Kelley School of Business currently supports eight research centers, each with a specific mission and a natural constituency in the business world:

-Indiana Business Research Center (IBRC) Center for Education and Research in Retailing Institute for Urban Transportation Center for Real Estate Studies Johnson Center for Entrepreneurship and Innovation Indiana Center for Econometric Model Research Center for International Business Education and Research (CIBER)
+Indiana Business Research Center (IBRC)

+Institute for Research on the Management of

+Information Systems (IRMIS)

+Institute for Urban Transportation

+Center for Real Estate Studies

+Center for Entrepreneurship and Innovation

+Indiana Center for Econometric Model Research

+Indiana Center for Global Business

+International Business Education and Research